debruine/glossary/README.md

 size</a> (e.g.,
 <a class='glossary' title='Smallest Effect Size of Interest: the smallest effect that is theoretically or practically meaningful  See Equivalence Testing for Psychological Research for a tutorial on methods for choosing an SESOI.'>SESOI</a>),
 and
 <a class='glossary' title='The threshold chosen in Neyman-Pearson hypothesis testing to distinguish test results that lead to the decision to reject the null hypothesis, or not, based on the desired upper bound of the Type 1 error rate.
-An alpha level of 5% it most commonly used, but other alpha levels can be used as long as they are determined and preregistered by the researcher before the data is analyzed.'>alpha</a>
+An alpha level of 5% is most commonly used, but other alpha levels can be used as long as they are determined and preregistered by the researcher before the data is analyzed.'>alpha</a>
 criterion.

 <table class="table" style="margin-left: auto; margin-right: auto;">